Ship burial: Vietnam

 The Dong Son culture in Vietnam is known by archaeologists due to a great concentration of boat-shaped coffins.
 171 boat-shaped coffins were recovered from 44 sites in Vietnam, and most of these were found from Dong Son sites.
 Some of these burials included carefully arranged grave goods inside the coffin along with the corpse of the dead.
 Also, the coffins were found strategically close to water, either rivers or small streams of sea.

 Europe

+Ship burials were a traditional practice in Europe.
+Specifically, in Northern Europe, Viking ship burials are impressive finds, as they are a significant source of information about the Viking Age and the historical character of those who lived during that time.
+Viking ship graves were laid out in a costly fashion, and practiced for both men and women of the time.

+A traditional Viking ship prepared for burial contained the body of whomever owned the ship, which would then be set on fire in a funeral pyre on land or buried whole.
+In Norse mythology, boats were a symbol of safe passage to the afterlife, similar to the role they played in the Vikings' lives.